vasile-paskardlgm/Cracking-Heterophily/src/README.md

 Therefore, to run CTH on the *Gamers* dataset with a *GCN* backbone and a coarsening ratio of *0.1*, execute:

 > python preprocessing.py --dataset twitch-gamer --M 5 --coarsening_ratio 0.1 --gpu

+to generate preprocessed data.
+Then, run:

 > python main.py --dataset twitch-gamer --epochs 500 --early_stopping 50 --coarsening_ratio 0.1 --gpu

-If GPU memory is insufficient, simply remove `--gpu` to run on CPU.
+to train the GCN model with CTH.
+If GPU memory is insufficient, simply remove `--gpu` to run on CPU (could be significantly slower than GPU execution).